Juzcallmekaushik/Juzcallmekaushik/README.md

 ## I'm a Fullstack Developer & Graphic Designer

 - 🌱 Experienced in Python, HTML, CSS, JavaScript, Node.js, and TypeScript.
-- 🏆 Building a Minimalistic Portfolio.
+- 🏆 Building Augmented Learning System
-- 🤖 Coding and refining a sleek portfolio design.
+- 🤖 Coding and refining a sleek AI Desktop Assistant
 - 👦🏻 Pronouns: He/Him.

 ## 📫 How to Contact Me?